-UPDATED (Thu Jun 13, 2019): This post was originally written in 2013 – I used Dragon, spoke naturally into my computer and talked about screenshots.
+How to Draw on a Screenshot UPDATED (Dec 10, 2019): This post was originally written in 2013 – I used Dragon Naturally Speaking and talked about screenshots.
 The content is still relevant today and is slowly being updated.
 Stay tuned!

 Back in 2013 when this post was originally written, I did a presentation for teachers about using technology.
 I used Google Slides and I threw in a couple of marked up screenshots from different web pages showing how to login or access various teacher sites.
 I thought it was a pretty basic presentation.